Skip to product information

 Gaston of Orleans & Count of Eu

-After returning from Europe in December 1881, the imperial couple focused on their children's education until November 1884 when they made a visit to the Southern Provinces, returning to Court in March 1885.
-It was at this time that this portrait of Princess Isabel , Count d'Eu and their three sons was made: Pedro de Alcântara, Prince of Grão-Pará, Luís Maria Felipe do Brasil and Antônio Gastão.
+After returning from Europe in December 1881, the imperial couple focused on the education of their children until November 1884, when they undertook a visit to the Southern Provinces, returning to the Court in March 1885.
+It was during this time that this portrait of Princess Isabel , the Count d'Eu, and their three sons—Pedro de Alcântara, Prince of Grão-Pará, Luís Maria Felipe of Brazil, and Antônio Gastão—was taken.

 First, it is a large-format portrait, 27cm x 20cm, in excellent condition, taken by Alberto Henschel, who was often called upon to photograph the royal family.
 He was one of the most important photographers – and pioneers of photography in Brazil – who worked in the country in the second half of the 19th century.

-Secondly, Princess Isabel 's attitude towards her children, especially Antônio Gastão, the youngest, is striking.
-One can feel the Princess's deep maternal love, which contrasts with the Prince's military modesty.
+Secondly, Princess Isabel 's attitude towards her children, especially Antônio Gastão, the youngest, is noteworthy.
+One can sense the Princess's profound maternal love, which contrasts sharply with the Prince's military reserve.

-Finally, even though we do not yet know who the recipient was, the writing of the dedication and the two signatures, from the Prince and the Princess, are perfect.
-The couple's dedications and letters were more frequent when they were exiled in France, but autograph documents from them before 1889 are much rarer, sought after and therefore valuable.
+Finally, even without knowing who the recipient was, the handwriting of the dedication and the two signatures, of the Prince and the Princess, are perfect.
+Dedications and letters from the couple were more frequent when they were in exile in France, but autograph documents from them before 1889 are much rarer, sought after, and therefore valuable.

 View full details